barryWhiteHat/roll_up/README.md

 Multiple users create signatures.
 Provers aggregates these signatures into a snark and use it to update a smart contract on the ethereum blockchain.
 After the update anyone can proof who signed it and when it was included in the smart contract.

-This is intended to be the database layer of snark-dapp (snapps) where the layers above define more rules about changeing and updating the leaves
+This is intended to be the database layer of snark-dapp (snapps) where the layers above define more rules about changing and updating the leaves

 `roll_up` does not make any rules about what happens in a leaf, what kind of leaves can be created and destoryed.
 This is the purview of higher level snapps.
 Who can add their constraints in `src/roll_up.tcc` in the function `generate_r1cs_constraints()`